Mount Lebanon Mutasarrifate: Ali Münif Bey (1915–1917)

-As a result of these executions and the propaganda against the Lebanese political assosiations and the policy of Turkification, the saw that there was no way for their movement to succeed except by relying on an external support.
-The nationalists opinions differed in alliances, as some of them considered cooperating with the Arab revolt led by Sharif Hussein bin Ali in the Hijaz against the Ottomans, it was the only Arab force that existed at the time, and a team of the Lebanese joined the Arab army led by Prince Faisal bin Al Hussein, and this army was fighting with the Allied States in return for their promise of Arab independence.
+As a result of these executions and the propaganda against the Lebanese political associations and the policy of Turkification, they saw that there was no way for their movement to succeed except by relying on an external support.
+The nationalists opinions differed in alliances, as some of them considered cooperating with the Arab Revolt led by Sharif Hussein bin Ali in the Hijaz against the Ottomans, it was the only Arab force that existed at the time, and a team of the Lebanese joined the Arab army led by Prince Faisal bin Al Hussein, and this army was fighting with the Allied States in return for their promise of Arab independence.
 Other Lebanese were dependent on France, and a large number of Lebanese expatriates volunteered in the Allied armies, especially in the French army.
 In May 1917, Ali Munif was appointed governor of the Wilayat of Beirut, leaving the position of the Mutasarrifate to his successor, Ismail Haqi.